jayJs/node-jay/public/b/jay/README.md

 $("#hello").in();   // this is exactly the same hello.in();         // as this

-hello.in("bounce")   // comes in with a animate.css animation called "bounce"
+hello.in("bounce")   // comes in with animate.css animation called "bounce"
 ```
 It's basically just a shorthand for adding / removing class "hidden" and optionally adding an animation.
 ```